mavlink/mavlink-devguide/en/services/ftp.md

 This flag should only be set by a MAVLink component that supports the specific version of the protocol defined in this document.

+> [!NOTE]
-> **Note** The encoding and content of the `FILE_TRANSFER_PROTOCOL` payload field are not mandated by the specification, and other encoding schemes might be used, for example, in private networks.
+> The encoding and content of the `FILE_TRANSFER_PROTOCOL` payload field are not mandated by the specification, and other encoding schemes might be used, for example, in private networks.
 > If you have implemented a private encoding or different version you **must not** set the [MAV_PROTOCOL_CAPABILITY_FTP](../messages/common.md#MAV_PROTOCOL_CAPABILITY_FTP) flag.

 ## Payload Format {#payload}